VCCAA

 The Ventura County

-Chinese-American Historical Society was founded in December 2000 under the
+Chinese-American Historical Society was founded in December 2000 under

 auspices of the VCCAA.
-Currently, the
+Currently,

-Historical Society comprises thirty-five members.
-The current Chair of the Historical Society is George Yu, MD.
+The current Chair of the Historical Society is George Yu,

 The mission of the

-Historical Society is to perform original research, preserve, publish and teach
+Historical Society is to perform original research, preserve, publish

 the history and experiences of Chinese Americans in Ventura County.
-The Historical Society also coordinates with
+The Historical Society

-city, county and state government offices and officials in matters relating to
+city, county and state government offices and officials in matters

 the preservation, communication and recognition of the Chinese American

-heritage.
-In addition, the Historical
+addition, the Historical

-Society serves as the focal point for the distribution of related educational
+Society serves as the focal point for the distribution of related

-materials, presentation of historical symposia and the arrangement of public
+materials, presentation of historical symposia and the arrangement of

-speakers on topics relating to the history of Chinese Americans in Ventura
+speakers on topics relating to the history of Chinese Americans in

 County.

-in progress by the Historical Society include a documentary of the history of
+Historical Society include a documentary of the

-Chinese in Ventura County, a memorial for the China Alley in Ventura, in
+Chinese in Ventura County, a memorial for the China Alley in Ventura,

-conjunction with the City of Ventura and the development of education materials
+conjunction with the City of Ventura and the development of education

-for the public schools on the history of Chinese Americans in Ventura County.
+for the public schools on the history of Chinese Americans in Ventura

-For more visit their web
+For more visit their web site: http://www.vccahs.org.

 Classical and Folk